sundios/SEO-Dashboard/README.md

 # SEO ETL + React Dashboard

 > This is an ETL project that is focused on having a complete SEO dashboard for reporting purposes.
 This is the first version of this project and only includes basic data from Google.
-I'm working on including more metrics like Backlink profiles, Daily rankings for specific keywo'rds, Search volumes and more.
+I'm working on including more metrics like Backlink profiles, Daily rankings for specific keywords, Search volumes and more.

 ![alt text](https://panoply.io/uploads/versions/diagram4---x----750-328x---.jpg)